cssmh/gadxtreme-client/README.md

 ## Description

-**GadXtreme** is an advanced e-commerce platform tailored for gadget enthusiasts.
+**GadXtreme** is an e-commerce platform focused on gadgets and electronics.
 It allows users to browse and purchase a wide range of gadgets, manage their orders, and perform secure payments (SSLCommerz integration).
 Admins have the ability to manage products, orders, and users through a powerful admin dashboard.

 ## Features